 - Normal - This is good.
 The cervical cells are healthy.
-If previous Pap tests have also been normal, you will not need a Pap test for 3 to 5 years.
+If previous Pap tests have also been normal, you will not need a Pap test for 3 to 5 years depending on your age.

 - Unsatisfactory specimen - This specimen cannot be read.
-Causes include douching, bleeding, infection, or not enough cells in the slide.
-The Pap test should be repeated after the cause is eliminated, as your healthcare provider instructs.
+Causes include douching, bleeding, infection, or insufficient number of cells collected.
+An unsatisfactory Pap test will need to be repeated in 6-8 weeks.

 - ASCUS - Atypical Squamous Cells of Undetermined Significance.
 The Pap test showed some changes in the cells but the cause is not clear.
 Usually the changes resolve on their own but sometimes additional testing will be recommended by your healthcare provider.

-- Low grade changes - This most likely indicates that you have been infected with HPV.
+- Low grade changes - This most likely indicates that you have been infected with the human papilloma virus (HPV).
 Some types of HPV can be associated with the increased risk of cervical cancer.
 Your healthcare provider will recommend specific follow-up.
 This may include a Repeating the Pap test or aa colposcopy.

 - High grade changes - The cells of the cervix have been infected with one of the HPV types that can cause cancer, but they are not cancerous yet.
 Colposcopy is needed to determine the location and nature of the abnormal area.
 Biopsy and treatment may be necessary.
 Evaluation and treatment of the cervix with high grade changes are VERY important.
 Fortunately, progression to cancer usually takes years, so there is plenty of time to make arrangements for appropriate evaluation.